iSECPartners/ios-ssl-kill-switch/README.md

 You first have to create a symlink to your theos installation:

     ln -s /opt/theos/ theos

+Make sure dpkg is installed.
+If you have Homebrew, use:

+    brew install dpkg

 Then, the package can be built using: